ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

   <img src="./media/Step2-image-03.png"/>

-3. **Enter** “Watson Data Platform” (without quotes) for the space name.
+3. **Enter** “Cloud-Data-Analytics” (without quotes) for the space name.
 4. **Select** the “Create” button.

 > The space will be created and you will be brought into it.
-You should now see, in the top right corner, that you are in the “Watson Data Platform” space in your Bluemix organization.
+You should now see, in the top right corner, that you are in the “Cloud-Data-Analytics” space in your Bluemix organization.
 You will use this space to house the Watson Data Platform lab services and application.

 **Proceed to Step 3: Create the Watson Data Platform lab services**